Earthquake Rocks Central Alaska

 %mlink(STRY:; PHOTO:; AUDIO:%)

-ANCHORAGE, Alaska (AP) _ A magnitude 7.5 earthquake rocked interior and south-central areas of Alaska on Sunday.
+ANCHORAGE, Alaska (AP) _ A major earthquake rocked a sparsely poplulated area of interior Alaska on Sunday.
 There were no immediate reports of major damage.

-The U.S. geological survey measured the quake at 7.9.
-The quake hit at 1:13 p.m Alaska Standard Time, said Bruce Turner of the Alaska Tsunami Warning Center.
+The quake hit at 1:13 p.m Alaska Standard Time, said Bruce Turner of Alaska Tsunami Warning Center.

 ``It shook for a good 30 seconds,″ he said.